wenqian66/semantic_cache/REPORT.md

 ### 1) embedding the whole conversation (failed)

-At first, I embedded the current query together with 3 previous turns, then used this single embedding for similarity search.
+At first, I embedded the current query together with 3 previous turns, then used this simple embedding for similarity search.
 However, even though Q2 is about wheat, it still matched the cached entry for corn with a similarity score above 0.92.
-Raising the threshold didn’t help because the embedding was mixed with too much context, the historical “corn” content made “wheat” look similar.
+Raising the threshold didn’t help because the embedding was mixed with too much context, the historical "corn" content made "wheat" look similar.
 In short, including the historical conversation and simple similarity filter caused semantic contamination and incorrect cache hits.

 ### 2) term-based filter (failed)

 Next, I tried extracting keywords from each query (using a simple stemmer or spaCy) and compared them using Jaccard similarity.
+See utils.py.
-This method successfully blocked cache hits between Q1 and Q2 (corn & wheat), but it also wrongly rejected Q3, which is actually semantically close to Q1.
+This method successfully blocked cache hits between Q1 and Q2 (corn & wheat), but it rejected Q3 by mistake, which is actually semantically close to Q1.
 The term filter reduced false positives but also blocked correct matches, which defeats the purpose of saving LLM calls.
 So, using only a term filter was too strict and not reliable.